katysaintin/hors-kadre-yvelines/articles/17_IA_Danger_IAVSReseauxSociauxEN.md

 ## The bias behind the fear

-There is a reason why we fear AI more than social media.

-It’s not because it is more dangerous.

-It’s because it is new.
+We fear what is new.
+We normalize what already controls us.

-This is a classic cognitive bias: we overestimate new risks and underestimate familiar ones.
+This is a classic cognitive bias.

 We worry about the tool that is still evolving,
 while ignoring the system that has already reshaped our attention, our habits, and our ability to focus.